RetroPie/RetroPie-Docs/docs/lr-fbneo.md

 ```

 ## Neo Geo UNIBIOS
 For Neo Geo games, you may want to use the [UNIVERSE BIOS/UNIBIOS](http://unibios.free.fr/) - an advanced Neo Geo bios that allows region selection, cheats, dip-switch control, and more.
-To activate, start a Neo Geo game, hold hotkey (by default, Select) & X (the top button) to access the GUI, and then **Quick Menu** > **Options** > Change **Neo Geo mode** to **UNIBIOS**.
+To active, change the **Core Option** for **Neo Geo mode** to **UNIBIOS**.
+See [Setting Core Options](RetroArch-Core-Options#setting-core-options).

 Note that this will automatically use the latest version of the UNIBIOS avaialble in your `neogeo.zip`.
-If you want to select a specific version, use the **BIOS** core option, however note that this setting applies per-game, rather than system-wide, like the **Neo Geo mode** setting.
+If you want to select a specific version, use the **BIOS** Core Option, however note that this setting applies per-game, rather than system-wide, like the **Neo Geo mode** setting.

 Use the **B** button to go back to the **Quick Menu** and select **Restart Content** then **Resume Content**.
 You should see the Unibios boot screen before the usual "Max 330 Mega Pro-Gear Spec" screen.